 2) Create 2 CSV datasets

 When you have the AST ready it’s quite easy to write a small program that will recursively traverse the AST and based on your graph model generate 2 datasets.
 The hard part is to define the graph model that you want to end up with.
-It’s a balance between the level of detail and readability of the graph.
+It’s a balance between the level of detail and the readability of the graph.
 Also, it has to be constructed based on what you want to “see” in the graph.
 The best way is to start with a blank whiteboard where you sketch a small graph of one part of your system.
 This can greatly help to organize your thoughts about what should be modeled as nodes and what should be modeled as relationships.

 The typical graph models for code refactoring/analysis have multiple types of nodes and levels of relationships, e.g.: